Welcoming and Affirming Environment

 Guiding Questions:

-When communicating with families, what are some of the ways I use their languages, cultures, and identities?
-How am I using multiple modes (website, text messages, email, robocalls, flyers, etc.) to ensure I’m reaching all families?
+When communicating with families, what are some of the ways I attend to their languages, cultures, and identities?
+To what extent do I use multiple modes (e.g., website, text messages, email, robocalls, flyers, etc.) to ensure I'm reaching all families?

 Exploring